 - No need for a physical store: the dropshipping business model is created in a manner that you, as an entrepreneur, do not have to come in contact with the product in any way.
 This means that your business can operate from anywhere without the need for a warehouse or a physical store since all communication would be done online.

 - The low-risk business: with none of your funds in the business, you are exposed to very minimal, if any, financial risk.

 - Steady passive income: dropshipping is one of the few business models that can make you money with minimal effort on your part.

 - Scarce reliable suppliers: it isn’t always easy to find a supplier who will deliver goods on time and in good condition.

 - High competition: with over 1 million users on the popular marketplaces, it is almost impossible to find a profitable niche that is not saturated.
 The competition for customers is high in dropshipping.

 - Lack of control: the availability of products is not in your hand unless you disclose your dropshipping intention to your supplier.
 There is also the inability to make your packaging unique since it never comes in contact with you.

 Is Dropshipping Profitable?

-The Coronavirus pandemic has left many people in the homes looking to eCommerce as a way of getting products.
+The Coronavirus pandemic has left many people in their homes looking to eCommerce as a way of getting products.
 The eCommerce market has seen a 7% yearly growth with dropshipping profits of over $4 billion.